cfjedimaster/raymondcamden2018/_posts/2017/12/20/2017-12-19-an-example-of-vuex-and-state-management-for-vuejs.md

 </html>
 ```

 That's probably a lot to digest, but what I want to point out is that at this layer, you aren't concerned with Vuex at all.
-All the data you see being used here, like with `v-model` and `{%raw%}{{ cash | money }}{%endraw%}` are integrated with the Vue app.
+All the data you see being used here, like with `v-model` and `{% raw %}{{ cash |{% endraw %} money }}` are integrated with the Vue app.
 If you're curious, the `| money` thing is a [Vue filter](https://vuejs.org/v2/guide/filters.html).
 This is the first time I've used one and it was as easy as most things are in Vue.
 Now let's look at the JavaScript.
 First the Vue app.

 ```js
 const app = new Vue({